tlswg/tls13-spec/draft-ietf-tls-tls13.md

 include the prior one.

 Note: Alerts and any other record types are not handshake messages and are not included in the hash computations.
-Also, HelloRequest messages are omitted from handshake hashes.
+Also, HelloRetryRequest messages are omitted from handshake hashes.